mdpoleto/tupa/README.md

 * **TUPÃ does not handle PBC images yet!** Trajectories MUST be re-imaged before running TUPÃ.
 * **Solvent** molecules in PBC images are selected if within the cutoff.
 This is achieved by applying the *around* selection feature in MDAnalysis.
 * **TUPÃ does not account for Particle Mesh Ewald (PME) electrostatic contributions!** To minimize such effects, center your target as well as possible.
 * If using COORDINATE mode, make sure your trajectory has no translations and rotations.
 Our code does not account for rotations and translations.

-## TUPÃ PyMOL Plugin
+## TUPÃ PyMOL Plugin (pyTUPÃ)

-To install **TUPÃ** plugin in PyMOL, click on Plugin > Plugin Manager and then "Install New Plugin" tab.
+To install *pyTUPÃ* plugin in PyMOL, click on Plugin > Plugin Manager and then "Install New Plugin" tab.
 Choose the *pyTUPÃ.py* file and click Install.

 Our plugin has 3 functions that can be called via command line within PyMOL: